Where will Harry and Meghan go on honeymoon?

 Meno a Kwena

-This South African country has played an integral role in Harry and Meghan's relationship, so many think it's a definite favorite.
+This southern Africa country has played an integral role in Harry and Meghan's relationship, so many think it's a definite favorite.

 The couple's romance heated up in the summer of 2016 after the "Suits" actress flew to Botswana to join the prince, who was working on conservation projects in the area.